kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I think Paul managed to spike me and I think there was some *understanding* between my dad and Paul that kind of emerged over the dinner table.
 - Was Paul aware of what my dad had done in Dénia to me and my mother?
 - The better question is was any male unaware of it?

-### Ritzy

-- When I call Paul from Thailand to arrange to meet him at Madrid airport he's with Ritzy.
-- I don't know who this is and worry it sounds like a gang name and could be someone dodgy.
-- I tell him not to speak to anyone.
-- He laughs and says, *oh, it's just Ritzy*.
-- She's in her 90s and he does odd jobs for her, *all the time*.
-- Paul will do a few odd jobs for my mum and dad over January and February.
-- He seems to be seething with everyone, and deliberately does his own thing and breaks things, then charges £100 an hour.
-- Is he taking advantage of Ritzy?

 ### Paul promises me he's not doing heroin